ODINN-SciML/MassBalanceMachine/README.md

 ## Contribution Guidelines

 - The MassBalanceMachine project is an open-source community initiative that welcomes new users to fork the repository, add new regions, or modify the existing code and submit a pull request.
-- **Currently, uploading data is not permitted**.
+- **Currently, uploading data is not allowed unless it is accompanied by a license that explicitly permits open access, allowing it to be shared and used by others.**.
 Pull requests containing data will be rejected.
 In the future, data sharing will be supported.
 - If you have any questions, please contact one of the contributors listed above.
 You can also create new Git issues to propose new features or changes to existing ones.